FAR-Lab/Mobile_HRI_Lab_Hub/Lab3/Readme.md

 - As we discussed in class, be mindful of the placement of the wheels.
 Don't make a robot fall on people.
 - Your robot will interact with people eventually.

+Check Canvas discussion channel "Final Project Ideas" for ideas.
+We posted some of our proposals.

 ### Again, deliverables for this lab are:
 0. a video showing that you can control the hoverboard through python (functional checkoff.
 This is just to make sure you have a working set of hardware.)